 Glazing is clear, translucent material made of glass, or plastic that allows sunlight to enter and warm the space.
-A single-glazed window refers to the type of glass that is single pane.
+A single-glazed window refers to the type of glass that is a single pane.
 Single-glaze does not provide sufficient insulation.
 This window is not recommended for four-season sunrooms.

-This style has two layers of glass filled with air or gas between the two panes in order to provides insulation for winter and reduce condensation.
+This style has two layers of glass filled with air or gas between the two panes in order to provide insulation for winter and reduce condensation.
 A typical U-value ranges from 2 to 2.5.

-The triple pane glass provides three panes of glass with two layers of insulation to prevent heat loss.
+The triple-pane glass provides three panes of glass with two layers of insulation to prevent heat loss.

 This is a type of window that is coated with extremely thin layers of metallic oxide.
 The glass permits light to pass through but reflects off heat.
 This allows outside temperatures to be kept out and inside climate control measures to be better retained.
-Low-E glass acts like a"sunscreen" by blocking ultraviolet rays.
+The low-E glass acts like a"sunscreen" by blocking ultraviolet rays.

 Argon Filled Glass

 The space between panes is filled with argon gas, which reduces the amount of temperature in a room and provides better insulation.
-Argon gas is an odorless, non-toxic gas that is six times denser than air.
+Argon gas is an odorless, nontoxic gas that is six times denser than air.

-This type of glass is also known as safety glass. it is heat treated, and when it breaks, it crumbles into little pieces rather than shattering into large shards of glass.
+This type of glass is also known as safety glass. it is heat-treated, and when it breaks, it crumbles into little pieces rather than shattering into large shards of glass.

 Where is the best location for my sunroom?

-A southern exposure allows the most sunlight in, which is best if you live in the north where climates are cooler.
+Southern exposure allows the most sunlight in, which is best if you live in the north where climates are cooler.
 However, in the south these can heat up a lot, requiring a cooling system.

 An eastern exposure provides just enough sun in the morning and shade in the afternoon.
 This is perfect for a scenic morning breakfast or exercise room.